 If your Alarm fails to work after you have read the sections on "Installation", "Testing and Maintenance" and "Troubleshooting", then contact Customer Assistance at the nearest address given at the end of this leaflet.
-If it needs to be returned for repair or replacement put it in a padded box with the battery disconnected (9V Replaceable Battery models only).
-The 10 Year Lithium Battery models must be removed from the mounting plate.
+If it needs to be returned for repair or replacement the Smoke Alarm must be removed from the mounting plate and put in a padded box.
 Send it to "Customer Assistance" at the nearest address given on the Alarm or in this leaflet.
 State the nature of the fault, where the Alarm was purchased and the date of purchase.